JasonDude16/FileCheckR/README.md

 #> # … with 60 more rows
 ```

-If files have different extensions, you can check for their existence.
+If files have different extensions, you can check for their existence and identify discrepancies.

 ``` r
 ext_match(example_paths, exts = c("csv", "psydat", "log"), main_dir, last_dir)